← All Guides

 Example: If you spend ~$1,200/year on car maintenance, save $100/month into a “car maintenance” sinking fund.
 When the brake replacement hits, you are ready.
 No budget disruption, no credit card debt.

-Use the Emergency Fund Calculator to figure out your target.
+Use the Emergency Fund Calculator to figure out your overall target.
 For strategies on building your emergency fund from scratch, read How to Build an Emergency Fund Living Paycheck to Paycheck.

 What Do Real Budgets Look Like at Different Income Levels?